The role of the Governing Board at Bolder Academy is determined by the Department for Education to:

 Governors are appointed for a term of four years, and are then subject to re-appointment or re-election, depending on the governor role type.
 Appointments are made in line with the Articles of Association.

-There are currently seven governors (5 appointed by Members, one elected by staff, plus the headteacher) and a Clerk to the Board:
+There are currently eight governors (6 appointed by Members, one elected by staff, plus the headteacher) and a Clerk to the Board:

 Bolder Academy is also known as a Trust and Bolder Academy Trust is the name registered at Companies House.
 The Trust has three Members.